 Where Can I Take My Therapy Dog?

-Sometimes, therapy dogs are used in individual psychotherapy sessions; however, you won’t be allowed to do this with your dog unless you are a therapist and are using animal-assisted therapy with your own clients.
-If you’re not a therapist, don’t despair.
-There are many places that welcome volunteers with therapy dogs to visit on a regular basis to comfort clients and enhance their wellbeing.
+Sometimes, therapy dogs are used in individual psychotherapy sessions.
+However, you won’t be allowed to do this with your dog unless you are a therapist and are using animal-assisted therapy with your own clients.
+Still, many places welcome volunteers with therapy dogs to visit on a regular basis to comfort clients and enhance their wellbeing.

 Some common places people take their therapy animals:1